codefordenver/owlet-ui/README.md

       script/start-chrome-canary.sh

   You'll see an empty Chrome window with location http://localhost:4000/.
-It is empty because we haven't started up Owlet UI server yet.
+It is empty because we haven't started up Owlet server yet.
   > By the way, this command is how you'll need to start up the browser whenever
-  > you work on Owlet UI with Dirac.
+  > you work on Owlet with Dirac.
 See [below](#using-dirac).

 - Install the [Dirac DevTools extension](https://chrome.google.com/webstore/detail/dirac-devtools/kbkdngfljkchidcjpnfcgcokkbhlkogi),
   granting it access to your data.
 You should see a little green icon to the